sheldonhull/sheldonhull.hugo/content/recruiters.md

 ## Cloud Engineer

-This is a role typically focused either on building services with AWS, or a relabled DevOps Engineer

-**If Terraform and other infrastructure work is needed as _part_ of the overall development, I'd be a good fit since I have a lot of infrastructure experience and have deep dived into Terraform, used Pulumi, and other infrastructure-as-software style tools.**
+This can often be 2 types of roles.

+- Developer with a strong focus on cloud services and core service building and expectation to be working mostly in a langage like Go.
+- Or basically another term for DevOps Engineer.

+**If the role is focused on building services, expects strong coding in Go, and overall is developer focused, this might be a good fit.**

+If the role is purely focused on infrastructure development using tools such as Terraform, and doesn't involve any other services or development, it's probably not the right fit.

 I believe in a development team owning the majority of the core stack, including infrastructure for the application.
 This would be part of the standard development planning as services were built.

-If the role is a relabeled DevOps Engineer, with the primary focus being purely infrastructure automation, then this might not be a good role (see DevOps Engineer section for detail).

 {{< /admonition >}}